fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

 of all its energy at the next instant.* (From Wikipedia).

 This then means that a system is statistically inclined to a higher-entropy state where the energy is more spread out.
+This explains why, for example, when left undisturbed, heat will spread evenly throughout a room over time.

 Another, more common analogy is that of *disorder*.
 This considers how disordered the system is, and then considers how many combinations of the microstates (states of items such as atoms), would result in the overall macrostate.
 For example,